City of Manningham

 In the City of Manningham, 13.7% of the population earned an income of $1,750 or more per week in 2016.

 Individual Income statistics are an indicator of socio-economic status.
-With other data sources, such as Household Income, Qualifications and Occupation, they help tell the story of the economic opportunities and socio-economic status of Heide Ward.
+With other data sources, such as Household Income, Qualifications and Occupation, they help tell the story of the economic opportunities and socio-economic status of the City of Manningham.
 The amount of income an individual receives is linked to a number of factors including employment status, age (as for instance students and retirees often receive a lower income), qualifications and type of employment.

 The incomes presented on this page are for the latest Census year only.
 For comparison of incomes over time, go to Individual Income Quartiles.